wmhilton-stoplight/platform-docs/c.troubleshooting.md

 ### If all else fails, check the Automation tab

-If your project is connected to a Git repository, use the **Automation** tab in the project **Settings** page which should provide more information on what events were received and if they were successfully published.
+If your project is connected to a Git repository, use the **Automation** tab on the project **Settings** page which should provide more information on what events were received and if they were successfully published.

 ![Automation Tab](assets/images/automation-tab.png)